liferay/liferay-docs/develop/tutorials/articles/themes/creating-layout-templates.markdown

 ![Figure 1: Creating a new layout template project is easy with Liferay IDE.](../../images/layout-template-new-project.png)

-Next up, you can create a layout template from the command line using Ant.
+You can also create a layout template from the command line using Ant.

 ## Creating a Layout Template Project from the Command Line